minhhuynguyen91/CoderTicket/README.md

 1 - Does not have remove owner function due to bad designing concept

-2 - Remove owner function will be overlapped if user continue to change owner for the same event.
+2 - Add owner function will be overlapped if user continue to change owner for the same event.

 3 - Bad in design